 Why is ethnic rhinoplasty different to standard rhinoplasty procedures?

-There is no ‘one operation fits all’ approach to ethnic rhinoplasty, and it is a niche area of specialisation that requires deep understanding of different cultures and the different concepts of beauty and elegance.
+There is no ‘one operation fits all’ approach to ethnic nose rhinoplasty, and it is a niche area of specialisation that requires deep understanding of different cultures and the different concepts of beauty and elegance.
 What is considered beautiful to one individual or one culture, may not have the same appeal to another.

 What are the different kinds of rhinoplasty procedure?

 Each patient presents with a combination of particular features that need to be analysed to help determine the best surgical plan.
-These features may include thicker skin type, dorsal bumps, wide nostrils, flat bridges, softer tip cartilages, distinctive tip shape – many of which are common in caucasian rhinoplasty surgery too.
+These features may include thicker skin type, dorsal bumps, wide nostrils, flat bridges, softer tip cartilages, distinctive tip shape – many of which are common in Caucasian rhinoplasty surgery too.

-A great appreciation and understanding of nasal anatomy is required to analyse the different ethnic-specific anatomical features, and work accurately with the unique characteristics.
+Ethnic rhinoplasty surgeons should have a great appreciation and understanding of nasal anatomy is required to analyse the different ethnic-specific anatomical features, and work accurately with the unique characteristics.

-What is the procedure for surgery?
+What is the procedure for rhinoplasty surgery?

-The surgery is performed under general anaesthetic and typically lasts one and a half to three hours.
+The surgery is performed under a general anaesthetic and typically lasts one and a half to three hours.
 In most cases, an open approach (involving a small incision under the tip) is best as it enables the most accurate manipulation of the structure of the nose.

 Some patients go home on the day of the surgery, while others stay in overnight.
 Patients are usually advised to take two weeks off work, by which time, most of the swelling and bruising will have resolved, and any signs of recent surgery will not be evident at conversational distance.